benjaco/k8s-secret-compare/readme.md

 # How to Use

-The k8s-secret-compare tool allows you to compare local Kubernetes Secret YAML files (stringData) with the deployed secrets (data) in your Kubernetes cluster.
+The k8s-secret-compare tool allows you to compare local Kubernetes Secret & ConfigMap YAML files (stringData) with the deployed secrets/configmaps (data) in your Kubernetes cluster.

 It reads all "\*secret\*.yaml" and "\*secret\*.yml", and fetches it by the defined namespace and name, pattern can be defined as an arg `secret-compare -pattern="*.yaml"`